RACV Logo

 Day 1: Mexico City

 Bienvenidos!
 Welcome to Mexico.
-Your adventure begins with an important welcome meeting at 6 pm tonight.
-Consider arriving a few days early to see all that Mexico City has to offer.
-If you do arrive early, why not use your free time to check out this incredible city at your own pace – wander the array of museums, galleries and architecture or check out the nightlife and delicious street food.
-Head to Chapultepec, the city's huge central park, to visit one of the numerous museums, or relax in one of the many plazas and gardens.
-If you’ve gotten in early to book your ticket, you may like to visit the Frida Kahlo Museum.
-After meeting your group and leader tonight, perhaps head out for a group dinner.
+Your adventure begins with a welcome meeting at 6 pm tonight.
+If you arrive early, maybe explore the array of museums, galleries and architecture or check out the nightlife and delicious street food.
+Maybe walk through Bosque de Chapultepec, visit the Frida Kahlo Museum or relax in one of the many plazas and gardens.
+After your meeting, maybe head out for dinner and get to know your fellow travellers.

 Day 2: Mexico City